Sustainability facts and statistics for business - featured image 6.jpg

 Your sustainable mission needs a following to take off.
 These facts narrow down the people most likely to be advocates for your sustainable mission.

-• Climate change is a top three concern for millennials and Generation Z (1995-2003), second only to cost of living.
+• Climate change remains a top three concern for Millenials and Gen. Other causes for worry are cost of living and unemployment.
 (Deloitte)

 • In a 2022 survey, 24% of consumers saw themselves as the most important actor in stopping the climate crisis, followed by companies (23%) and international political actors (21%).
 Sustainable brands need to provide people with opportunities to live their principles.
 (Simon Kucher)